Cislunar-Explorers/FlightSoftware6U/INSTALL.md

 # Set up Environment

 Copy the file .env.example and create a file .env.
-Set the variable FOR_FLIGHT=False if this is being used in development and True if it is being used for flight.
+Set the variable FOR_FLIGHT=FLIGHT should be configured for flight.
+Otherwise, this value will be set to false.
+If it's set to flight, then it will automatically restart itself on failure and clean up its use of storage space if it's running on the raspian operating system.